arielherself/espresso/README.raw.md

 <strong>Britain </strong>declared a <strong>drought </strong>in parts of the country for the first time since 2018.
 The announcement came amid a [heatwave](https://www.economist.com/leaders/2022/07/20/todays-heatwaves-are-a-warning-of-worse-to-come) and on the heels of Britain’s driest July in almost 90 years.
 Several water companies have imposed restrictions on water usage, prohibiting customers from using hoses on their cars or gardens.

-<strong>Salman Rushdie</strong>, the author of “The Satanic Verses”, was <strong>stabbed </strong>multiple times while about to deliver a lecture in Chautauqua, New York.
-Mr Rushdie was airlifted to the hospital; his current condition is unknown.
+<strong>Salman Rushdie</strong>, the author of “The Satanic Verses”, was <strong>stabbed </strong>several times when he was about to deliver a lecture in Chautauqua, New York.
+Mr Rushdie was airlifted to the hospital; New York’s governor, Kathy Hochul, said he was alive and getting the care he needs.
 His attacker has been taken into police custody.
 “The Satanic Verses” inspired controversy upon its release in 1988.
-Some Muslims said it was blasphemous, while Iran called for Mr Rushdie’s death.
+Some Muslims said it was blasphemous, and Iran called for Mr Rushdie’s death.

 Listen to an abridged version of the subscriber-only briefing.